ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/faq.md

 ## Difference between the read write example, the sync read write example, the bulk read write example, and the Indirect Address example

-For systematical description or the details of communication method in the Dynamixel, visit [http://support.robotis.com/en/](http://support.robotis.com/en/) /Product Information/Actuator/Communication X.0/
+For systematical description or the details of communication method in the Dynamixel, check [Protocol 1.0](http://emanual.robotis.com/docs/en/dxl/protocol1/) and [Protocol 2.0](http://emanual.robotis.com/docs/en/dxl/protocol2/)

 ### Normal Read and Write controls only one Dynamixel